pmcgrenery/WxBrief/README.md

 - **[Autoprefixer CSS Online](https://autoprefixer.github.io/)** Used to check for css prefix omissions to ensure cross browser compatibility.

+- **[Mapbox Tile Service](https://www.mapbox.com/mts)** This free map tiling service was used to provide the base layers for the map.
+Three of Mapbox's free base layers are used in the project.
+These are dark, light and satellite view.

-- **[Rapid API Airport](https://www.rapidapi.com)** This API is a free and unlimited API that was used to get the airport information on the airport page.
+- **[Rapid API Airport](https://www.rapidapi.com)** This API is a free and unlimited API from rapid-api that was used to get the airport information on the airport page.

-- **[AVWX](https://avwx.docs.apiary.io/#)** This open-source API was used to retrieve METAR, TAF, runways and airport elevation.
+- **[AVWX API](https://avwx.docs.apiary.io/#)** This open-source API was used to retrieve METAR, TAF, runways and airport elevation.
 The API is limited to 4000 free calls per day and premium tiers are available above this.

 - **[Rainviewer API](https://rainviewer.com/api.html)** This API is entirely free.
 It is used to provide radar imagery, infrared satellite imagery and radar coverage mask.